cl-doc-systems/sphinxcontrib-cldomain/docs/source/pros-and-cons.rst

 * Syntax relies on indentation and sometimes it leads to the problems.
 * Sometimes it hard to decrypt Sphinx's error messages when it doesnt do what you've expected.
 * CLdomain is complex to setup.
 But you can use this repository as a skeleton :)
+* Sphinx and it's extensions are written in Python, I'd prefer to use Common Lisp.